Beast Boy: Forever Evil

 After the departure of the two, the Titans confront Johnny Quick, a member of the Crime Syndicate to arrive from Earth-3 at the conclusion of the "Trinity War" event.
 As a result, the Titans got separated and tossed in the time stream.
-Due to this, Red Robin, Wonder Girl and Superboy were sent 20 years in the future and Red Robin decides to lead the rest to the Batcave of the future to get answers.
-They get there only to see that almost everything in there is destroyed, including the deaths of Batman and Alfred.
+Due to this, Red Robin, Wonder Girl and Superboy (Conner Kent) were sent 20 years in the future and Red Robin decides to lead the rest to the Batcave of the future to get answers.
+They get there only to see that almost everything in there is destroyed, including the deaths of Batman and Alfred Pennyworth.
 Then the group is suddenly teleported to the Justice League Watchtower where Garfield, now labeled as Beast Man (and green), confronts them and informs that he is the last Justice Leaguer standing.
 He also shows the others that he along with Rose Wilson, are training superpowered teenagers to become a team themselves.
-In a private conversation with Red Robin, Gar reveals the events that led to the situation of this future is Jon Lane Kent (the son of Superman and Lois Lane of this timeline) went on rampage killing all metahumans, also states that Superboy is the clone of Jon Lane Kent, and finally tells Red Robin that his future self entrusted on him as Garfield was able to know his name, a thing that no other Titan knew, and that was all part of future Tim's plan to use Garfield as the source of this information for his past self, so he might be able to change the course of the future.
-After that Garfield with Rose's help, rescue an injured and unconscious Jon Lane, due to a clash with Kon.
-Now with Jon Lane treated but still unconscious, even though Gar and Rose express their desire to kill him for all the things he has done, they put in action a plan that involves changing the places of Kon and Jon Lane as the Superboy, dressing the latter in a copy of Kon's costume as another attempt to avoid those terrible events from happening again.
-With the return of Red Robin and Wonder Girl, now with Raven at their side, the plan is fulfilled as the three Titans departed with Jon Lane instead of Kon.
+In a private conversation with Red Robin, Gar reveals the events that led to the situation of this future is Jon Lane Kent (the son of Superman and Lois Lane) went on rampage killing all metahumans, also states that Superboy is a clone of Jon, and finally tells Red Robin that his future self entrusted on him as Garfield was able to know his name, a thing that no other Titan knew, and that was all part of future Tim's plan to use Garfield as the source of this information for his past self, so he might be able to change the course of the future.
+After that Garfield with Rose's help, rescue an injured and unconscious Jon, due to a clash with Conner.
+Now with Jon treated but still unconscious, even though Gar and Rose express their desire to kill him for all the things he has done, they put in action a plan that involves changing the places of Conner and Jon as Superboy, dressing the latter in a copy of Conner's costume as another attempt to avoid those terrible events from happening again.
+With the return of Red Robin and Wonder Girl, now with Raven at their side, the plan is fulfilled as the three Titans departed with Jon instead of Conner.
 Right after they leave, Rose questions Garfield if it was the right thing to do, after stating that he puts "way too much faith in the Titans", like he has always been which Gar responds: "I damn well hope so Rose.
 I damn well hope so".
 It is also revealed that in this timeline Rose and Garfield are wife and husband and their daughter named Red, is one of the teens in training.